HITECHCRIME/HC_SG204_SUVs/README.md

-roll out, gotta getem while we move, dropped the spike call the tech they hide behind the truth defiant
+roll out, gotta getem while we move, dropped the spike call the tech they hide behind

+the truth defiant
-there are rules of war they do not ignore
+there are rules of war
+they do not ignore
+stealthy entity I adore

- / stealthy entity in all down masks before dawn, fix em good enough till the wave of death turns around abandon all (normal) the rules edge of shadows, rolling through the kingdom of hate make them pay
+in all down masks
+before dawn, fix em good enough till the wave of death turns around abandon all (normal) the rules edge of shadows, rolling through the kingdom of hate make them pay with gallows

 ```